drlukeparry/pyslm/docs/examples/basic_hatching.rst

 (closed polygons) or between layers.

 The boundaries of any geometry are passed to the :class:`~pyslm.hatching.BaseHatcher` object using the :meth:`~pyslm.hatching.BaseHatcher.hatch` method.
-The boundaries must be closed connected paths that typically originate from  watertight (manifold) geometry in a mesh.
+The boundaries must be fully closed connected paths that typically originate from  watertight (manifold) geometry in a mesh.
 These can be obtained from a variety of means but typically are obtained from a slicing operation on a mesh that can be performed directly in PySLM.
 Alternative methods doe exist for other geometries (e.g. implicit models -